Silurian-Devonian Terrestrial Revolution: Silurian and Devonian life

 Rather than plants, it was fungi, in particular nematophytes such as Prototaxites, that dominated the early stages of this terrestrial biodiversification event.
 Nematophytes towered over even the largest land plants during the Silurian and Early Devonian, only being truly surpassed in size in the Early Carboniferous.
 The nutrient-distributing glomeromycotan mycorrhizal networks of nematophytes were very likely to have acted as facilitators for the expansion of plants into terrestrial environments, which followed the colonising fungi.
 The first fossils of arbuscular mycorrhizae, a type of symbiosis between fungi and vascular plants, are known from the Early Devonian.
+Lichens such as Spongiophyton were widespread and had outsized ecological prominence during the Early Devonian, just before the development of forests.

 Land plants probably evolved in the Ordovician.
 The earliest radiations of the first land plants, also known as embryophytes, were bryophytes, which began to transform terrestrial environments and the global climate in the Ordovician.
+Baltica was a particularly important cradle for early land plant evolution, with it having a diverse flora by the Darriwilian. ∆199Hg and ∆200Hg excursions reveal that land plants had already spread across much of the Earth's land surface by the Early Silurian.
 The end of the Homerian glaciation, a glacial phase of the Early Palaeozoic Ice Age, and the corresponding period of global warming marked the first major diversification of plants that produced trilete spores.
 The later glaciation during the middle Ludfordian, corresponding to the Lau event, led to a major marine regression, creating significant areas of new dry land habitat that were colonised by plants, along with cyanobacterial mats.
 These newly created terrestrial habitats helped facilitate the global expansion and evolutionary radiation of polysporangiophytes.
 A warming climate during the subsequent Pridoli epoch lent itself to further floral diversification.
 During the Wenlock epoch of the Silurian, the first fossils of vascular plants appear in the fossil record in the form of sporophytes of polysporangiophytes.
-Clubmosses first appeared during the later Ludlow epoch.
+Lycophytes first appeared during the later Ludlow epoch in the form of Baragwanathia, which was an aquatic predecessor of fully terrestrialised lycophytes.
 Palynological evidence points to Silurian terrestrial floras exhibiting little provincialism relative to present day floras that vary significantly by region, instead being broadly similar across the globe.
 Plant diversification in the Silurian was aided by the presence of numerous small, rapidly changing volcanic islands in the Rheic Ocean that acted as natural laboratories accelerating evolutionary changes and enabling distinct, endemic floral lineages to arise.
 Silurian plants rarely reached large sizes, with heights of 13 cm, achieved by Tichavekia grandis, being exceptionally large for the time.